biocore/qiime/doc/scripts/otu_category_significance.rst

 **Description:**

 The script `otu_category_significance.py <./otu_category_significance.html>`_ tests whether any of the OTUs in an OTU table are significantly associated with a category in the category mapping file.
-This code uses, ANOVA, the G test of independence, Pearson correlation, or a paired T test to find OTUs whose members are differentially represented across experimental treatments or measured variables.
+This code uses ANOVA, the G test of independence, Pearson correlation, or a paired t-test to find OTUs that are differentially represented across experimental treatments or measured variables.

 The script can also be used to measure co-occurrence.
-For instance it can also be used with presence/absence or abundance data for a phylogenetic group (such as that determined with quantitative PCR) to determine if any OTUs co-occur with a taxon of interest, using the ANOVA or G test of Independence.
+For instance it can also be used with presence/absence or abundance data for a phylogenetic group (such as that determined with quantitative PCR) to determine if any OTUs co-occur with a taxon of interest, using the ANOVA, G test of Independence, or correlation.

 The statistical test to be run is designated with the -s option, and includes the following options: